MattColemann72/Fantasy_Football_App/README.md

 -   Will store 1 formation (4-4-2) - Isn't an essential part of the project to have more
 Players:
 -   Will add players to the database from a variety of clubs to choose from (minimum of 2 per position (taking into account formations))
--   All players will have 1 position
+-   All players will have 1 position (GK,DEF,MID,ATT)
 User Name (Manager Name):
 -   Takes the Users name so that it can be used as the managers name.
 Squad: